ChainAgnostic/CAIPs/CAIPs/caip-dagjws_cacao.md

  }
 ```

-NOTE: Ignoring the ‘cap’ header during validation still results in a valid JWS payload by the key defined in the ‘kid’.
+NOTE: Ignoring the `cap` header during validation still results in a valid JWS payload by the key defined in the ‘kid’.
 It just has no additional meaning by what is defined in the CACAO.
-The ‘cap’ header parameter could also have support added as an extension by using the “crit” (Critical) Header Parameter in the JWS, but there is little reason to invalidate the JWS based on a consumer not understanding the ‘cap’ header given it is still valid.
+The `cap` header parameter could also have support added as an extension by using the `crit` (Critical) Header Parameter in the JWS, but there is little reason to invalidate the JWS based on a consumer not understanding the `cap` header given it is still valid.

 ### DagJWS with CACAO Construction

 Given JWS with CACAO described in prior section, follow the DAG-JOSE specification and implementations for the steps to construct a given JWS with CACAO header and payload into a DagJWS.
+DagJWS is very similar to any JWS, except that the payload is a base64url encoded IPLD CID that references the JSON object payload.

 ### DagJWS with CACAO Verification